joebuschmann/JoeBuschmann.com/content/posts/2011-07-28-best-practices-for-creating-and-consuming-modal-dialogs-in-winforms.markdown

 - winforms
 ---

-This is an article I wrote a few years ago after seeing some bad coding practices around modal dialogs in WinForms.┬á Bad habits like explicitly closing the dialog form and using custom OK/Cancel flags irked me, so I came up with some best practices.┬á I hope you find them useful.
+This is an article I wrote a few years ago after seeing some bad coding practices around modal dialogs in WinForms.
+Bad habits like explicitly closing the dialog form and using custom OK/Cancel flags irked me, so I came up with some best practices.
+I hope you find them useful.

 **Tip 1: Set the AcceptButton and CancelButton properties**